a1072619378/pythonMqttInfoDisplay/README.md

 </sub>
   <br>

-The goal of this project is to make a simple Tkinter app which will display temperature, H´humidity and a picture received from a raspberry pi via mqtt.
+The goal of this project is to make a simple Tkinter app which should display temperature, Humidity and a picture received from a raspberry pi via mqtt.